 Above: The branching inflorescence of Willowherb.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: 1st photo - The corolla tube can have a purplish tone and the tips of the sepals can also take on a purplish tone.
-2nd photo - Note the white knobby pistil and the notched tips on the petals.
+Below: 1st photo - The long calyx tube can have a purplish tone and the tips of the sepals can also take on a purplish tone.
+2nd photo - Note the white knobby style tip and the notched tips on the petals.

 Below: 1st photo - The leaf has a irregularly toothed margin and depressed veins while on the underside (2nd photo) the veining is very prominent.